 Make sure students notice that the even though the clay now floats, its mass is still the same.

-For the next activity, students will need "boats" made of the clay, so they should keep their creations.
+For the next activity, Taking the Boat to Manaus, students will need "boats" made of the clay, so they should keep their creations.

 Worksheets: Have student groups use the Student Guide Worksheet as a guide to conduct the activity.
 Review their data and answers to gauge their engagement and depth of understanding.